nexxeln/emoji-link-shortener/README.md

 This is a simple web app that allows you to shorten links using emojis.
 It's a fun way to share links.
 This was mainly built as a way to play around with the new Next 13 App Router, and I did play around with a lot of stuff that is deleted now.

+I was going to make a much bigger app but then I got bored.

 ### Self Hosting

 - Clone the repo.